28vishnu/fullstackopen/part0/README.md

 ## Exercise 0.6: New Note in Single Page App Diagram

-[cite_start]This diagram details what happens when a user creates a new note in the SPA[cite: 1974]. [cite_start]Notice that there is only one background HTTP POST request, and no screen reloads are needed[cite: 1974].
+This diagram details what happens when a user creates a new note in the SPA.
+Notice that there is only one background HTTP POST request, and no screen reloads are needed.

 ```mermaid
 sequenceDiagram